Surprise Medical Bills Are Driving People Into Debt: Will Congress Act To Stop Them?

 That won't be the end of players joining in the debate.

 The House Education and Labor Committee also held a hearing on the issue, with an eye toward legislation in the future.
-Ways and Means Committee Chairman Lloyd Doggett, D-Texas, is also focused on this issue, having introduced surprise-billing legislation in the last three congressional sessions.
+Ways and Means Subcommittee Chairman Lloyd Doggett, D-Texas, is also focused on this issue, having introduced surprise-billing legislation in the last three congressional sessions.

 Issues to watch